LLNL/zfp/docs/source/high-level-api.rst

   variable-length encoding can be used to economically encode and decode the compression parameters, which is especially important if the parameters are to vary spatially over small regions.
-Such spatially adaptive coding would have to be implemented via the low-level API.
+Such spatially adaptive coding would have to be implemented via the :ref:`low-level API <ll-api>`.

 ----